Ursula100/react_movie_app_with_custom_api/README.md

 ## Features.

-- Further extension of API and intergration with react movies app
+- Further extension of react movies app with integration of custome api.

 ## Setup requirements.